To provide District students safe and efficient transportation to and from school.

 The bus stops assigned to Village, Indian Hill, Satz and High School students in your neighborhood may be at different corners.

 The pick-up and drop-off times posted in the PowerSchool parent portal are approximate.

 Please be at your assigned stop 10 minutes before the scheduled pick-up time and be prepared to wait 10 minutes after.
-If your student misses the bus, you will be required to provide transportation to school.
+If your child misses the bus, you will be responsible to provide transportation to school.

 Many parents enjoy conversing with the bus driver when their students are picked up in the morning or dropped off at the end of the day, especially to see how their students are making out on the bus ride to/from school.
-Please be considerate of other students and parents, and keep these conversations to a minimum.
-Although our drivers enjoy talking with parents, the longer the conversation, the further behind the driver becomes on their route, which then impacts how long other students and parents must wait for the bus, and how late the bus may arrive at school.
+Please be mindful of other students and parents, and keep those conversations to a minimum.
+The longer the conversation, the further behind the driver becomes on their route, impacting other families and the arrival time at school.

 Please do not discuss transportation concerns with the bus driver or the aide.
 Instead, please email firstname.lastname@example.org.

 For parents of students transported out of district, please contact your student's case manager directly with any transportation concerns.

 To ensure the safety of all students, parents, guardians and/or the general public are prohibited from going on the bus.
 The bus drivers are instructed to radio dispatch to contact the police should any unauthorized person attempt to board a school bus.
 PLEASE DO NOT GO ON THE BUS!

 All bus drivers check their buses at the end of each route and have been directed to keep any found items with them in the front of the bus.
 If an item was left on the bus, students should immediately ask their bus driver if it was found.